Adaptive Estimation of Nonparametric Geometric Graphs: Introduction

 \subsection{Main results}

 In this paper, we focus on latent metric spaces for which the distance is invariant by translation (or conjugation) of pairs of points.
-This natural assumption leads to consider that the latent space $\mathbf S$ has some group structure, namely it is a compact Lie group or some compact symmetric space.
-Hence, consider graphons defined as functions $\mathbf p$ of (the cosine of) the distance $\gamma$ (normalized so that the range of $\gamma$ equals $[0,\pi]$) of some compact Lie group~$\mathbf S$, or more generally of some compact symmetric space, see Section~\ref{sec:LatentSpaces}.
+This natural assumption leads to consider that the latent space~$\mathbf S$ has some group structure, namely it is a compact Lie group or some compact symmetric space (‘‘{\it Intuitively, a symmetric space is a Riemannian manifold where geodesics are ‘‘nicely'' arranged in a symmetric way around any point}''\cite[Chapter 3]{plmHDR}).
+Hence, consider graphons defined as functions $\mathbf p$ of (the cosine of) the distance~$\gamma$ (normalized so that the range of~$\gamma$ equals $[0,\pi]$) of some compact Lie group~$\mathbf S$, or more generally of some compact symmetric space, see Section~\ref{sec:LatentSpaces}.
 In this case, the graphon is given by